amemoia/buh.moe/src/pages/yakuza.md

 - [x] 🔎 Like a Dragon: Ishin!
 - [ ] Judgment
 - [ ] Lost Judgment
+- [ ] Lost Judgment: The Kaito Files
 - [ ] Like a Dragon: Pirate Yakuza in Hawaii

 <sub>🔎 — Games I plan to come back to for side stories I missed</sub>